jalcine/website/src/_posts/2015-07-19-sane-reading-list.markdown

 article had so much potential; one would think that it'd float back to one's attention if it was meant to be.

+My things is, I still want to read the latest articles I have queued up.
+So after reading the first 10 random articles; I open up reader views for the top 3 most recent articles and keep them open for idle time.
+Idle time comes on us all; be it waiting for an instance of Vagrant to warm up or provisioning a machine for the first time[^2].
+Idle time could even be whilst you're eating lunch[^3].
+This probably goes back to older habits from junior high school or even high school; provided a chance, I'd read something whilst having lunch.
+Old habits die hard, no?

 [1]: https://www.youtube.com/watch?v=lbXz3MXx2DU
 [2]: http://getpocket.com
 [3]: http://www.maclife.com/article/howtos/how_use_safari_reading_lists
 [4]: http://wallabag.org
 [^1]: So fun that [going to your local library turned into an adventure][1].
 You should do it too.
+[^2]: I really need to get on the Docker scene.
+[^3]: Unless I feel like being social; I'm the kind of person to take his lunch and head back to his their laptop to just read + watch something whilst eating.
+Two birds.